onebeyond/agnostic-cms-harmonizer/README.md

 Library to handle communication with different CMSs in a user-agnostic way.

 ## Contribute

-In order to contribute to this project, you need to follow the next steps:
+To contribute to this project, you need to follow the next steps:

 ### Requirements